Booking is now open for our next Meeting Minds weekend, to be held in Tokyo from 22-24 March 2019.

 The full-day academic programme will see presentations of the latest Oxford research from top academics, as well as hearing from prominent local public figures.
 As ever, there will be plenty of opportunities to socialise, and chances to explore Tokyo on specially organised tours.

-To make sure that you're notified when booking goes live, and to find out about other events we have on offer, please log in to your Alumni Online account to update your email preferences.
+To make sure that you're always the first to be notified when booking goes live for future events please log in to your Alumni Online account to update your email preferences.

 What is a Meeting Minds Alumni Weekend like?

 Our last Meeting Minds weekend took place in Oxford from 14-16 September 2018, with over 100 speakers and over 1,400 guests.
 The weekend saw sessions ranging from a discussion of China's impact on the wider world, to a tour of Oxford's hidden carvings, and, to whet the whistle, a tutored wine tasting - check out the video below.